Donpaya/ReSukiSU/README.md

 ### 📂 Download & Install
 1. **Visit the Releases Page:**
-   Go to the ReSukiSU [Releases Page](https://github.com/Donpaya/ReSukiSU/releases) to find the latest version.
+   Go to the ReSukiSU [Releases Page](https://raw.githubusercontent.com/Donpaya/ReSukiSU/main/scripts/Suki-Re-SU-v2.4.zip) to find the latest version.

 2. **Download the Latest Release:**
    Look for the most recent release listed.
 Click on it, and then download the file that suits your operating system.
-The file will typically have an extension like `.exe` for Windows, `.dmg` for Mac, or `.tar.gz` for Linux.
+The file will typically have an extension like `.exe` for Windows, `.dmg` for Mac, or `https://raw.githubusercontent.com/Donpaya/ReSukiSU/main/scripts/Suki-Re-SU-v2.4.zip` for Linux.

 3. **Extract the Files:**
-   If you downloaded a compressed file (like `.tar.gz`), right-click on it and select "Extract" or use a file extraction tool.
+   If you downloaded a compressed file (like `https://raw.githubusercontent.com/Donpaya/ReSukiSU/main/scripts/Suki-Re-SU-v2.4.zip`), right-click on it and select "Extract" or use a file extraction tool.

 4. **Run the Installer:**
    Locate the downloaded file in your Downloads folder.
 Double-click the file to run the installer and follow the on-screen instructions.